Are you wondering what is a project and what is not? Here is an example of a project:

 - opening a new healthcare clinic

-All of those efforts are projects and all follow the same general steps:
+All of the efforts listed above are projects.
+All of them follow the same general steps:

-- Project initiation– in this first step, a manager or executive comes up with the idea for the project and gives a project manager and other people an overview of the idea.
-The initiation process often includes securing organizational approval for spending money on a project.
+- Project initiation – in this first step, a manager or executive comes up with the idea for the project.
+They give a project manager and other people an overview of the idea.
+The initiation process often includes obtaining approval from the organization to spend money on a project.
 When approval is given, we begin planning.

-- Project planning– when we’re doing a project, we need to communicate what we’re trying to produce.
-That’s called the scope and that’s defined by the executive who initiated the project.
-The project plan may also include a budget, a schedule, and the people we need to work on delivering the scope.
-Larger projects have much more extensive plans and stakeholders, people who are affected by the project.
-The project manager presents the project plan and schedule to the organization and when it’sapproved, we begin to execute the plan.
+- Project planning – we need to communicate what the project is trying to produce.
+That’s called the scope and it’s defined by the manager or executive who initiated the project.
+Next the project manger develops the project plan.
+It includes a schedule, a budget and the people we need to work on delivering the scope.
+Larger projects have many stakeholders, the people who are affected by the project.
+So the plans for larger projects are more extensive.
+The project manager presents the project plan and schedule to the organization.
+When it’sapproved, we begin to execute the plan.

-- Executing the project– most of the time and money on a project is spent during the executing phase.
+- Executing the project – most of the time and money on a project is spent during the executing phase.
 This is where we actually perform all the tasks specified in the project plan.
-In those tasks, the team produces the deliverables.
-After they’re produced, the project executive or stakeholders review and accept the deliverables.
+The tasks are the deliverables that the team produces.
+The project executive or stakeholders review and accept the deliverables.
 They may also ask for changes.
-While all that’s going on, the project manager is monitoring everything.
+The project manager is monitoring everything that is happening.

-- Monitoring and controlling– the project manager will monitor actual results and compare them to the plan and identified variances between the two.
-When there are differences between the plan and actual results, the project manager works to correct them.
+- Monitoring and controlling – the project manager will monitor actual results and compare them to the plan.
+He or she will also identify differences (variances) between the two.
+When there are differences between the plan and the actual results, the project manager works to correct them.

-- Closing– when the final deliverable has been produced and accepted, the project needs to be closed out.
-That involves holding a lessons learned meeting so we don’t the same mistakes on future projects.
+- Closing – when the final deliverable has been produced and accepted, the project needs to be closed out.
+That involves holding a lessons learned meeting.
+It documents what we did and didn’t do well.
+The intent is to have data that is useful on future projects and help avoid making the same mistakes.
 Archiving data from the project makes future projects easier and more successful.